daisubc/ADCHEM2024/_pages/papers.md

 ## Manuscript Requirements and Submission Categories
 All papers and invited session proposals must be written in English and submitted through [PaperCept](https://ifac.papercept.net/conferences/scripts/start.pl).

-**Regular Papers:** 6 pages, up to 8 with extra page charge.
+**Regular Papers:** 6 pages, up to 8 with extra page charge of 165 CAD (120 USD equivalent) per page.

 **Invited Sessions Proposals:** Proposals must describe a research topic and include titles, authors and abstracts of 6 papers by authors who agreed to submit an invited session paper on this topic.
 Proposers will be invited to chair the session if it is accepted.

-**Invited Session Papers:** 6 pages, up to 8 pages with extra page charge.
+**Invited Session Papers:** 6 pages, up to 8 pages with extra page charge of 165 CAD (120 USD equivalent) per pag.
 Submission requires a code provided by the organizers of the invited session.

 **Industrial Extended Abstracts:** 2-6 pages, first and corresponding author(s) must be from industry.
 Industrial Extended Abstracts will not be published in the proceedings.